• Skip to primary navigation

 Always follow crew instructions, especially during water activities and whenever the yacht is underway.

-8. Respect Each Other’s Privacy
+8. Respect One Another’s Privacy

 In return, respect the crew’s privacy and their need for dedicated work areas.
-Do not enter crew quarters unless invited, and allow the crew time and space to complete duties that support your charter.
+Do not enter crew quarters unless invited, and allow the crew the time and space to complete duties that support your charter.

 9. Etiquette Checklist for Yacht Charter Guests